yiisoft/csrf/README.md

 ]);
 ```

-or to the routes that must be protected.
+or to the routes that must be protected:

 ```php
 $collector = $container->get(RouteCollectorInterface::class);